Man on moped chases 14-year-old NC girl home from bus stop

 GREENSBORO, N.C.
-(WGHP) — A Greensboro family is warning other parents to keep a close eye on their children after a man chased their daughter home from a bus stop.
+(WGHP) — A North Carolina family is warning parents to keep a close eye on their children after a man chased their daughter home from a bus stop.

-On Friday, Dasyni McCray waited for her brother to get off the bus from Jamestown Middle School.
-The bus stop is just up the road from her house.
+Dasyni McCray was waiting for her brother to get off the school bus on Friday at a stop near their house.

 She normally waits with her mom, but this time she went by herself.